cvs-health/testilo/README.md

 ### Issues to script

+You can use the `script()` function of the `script` module to simplify the creation of scripts.

+In its simplest form, `script()` requires only one argument, a string that will serve as the ID of the script.
+Called in this way, `script()` produces a script that tells Testaro to perform all of the tests defined by all of the tools integrated by Testaro.
-Testilo contains a classification of tool rules into _issues_.
-It is located in the `procs/score` directory and has a file name starting with `tic` (Testilo issue classification).
-You can create custom classifications and save them in a `score` subdirectory of the `FUNCTIONDIR` directory.

-For example, one of the issues in the `tic40.js` file is `mainNot1`.
-Four rules are classified as belonging to that issue: rule `main_element_only_one` of `aslint` and 3 more rules defined by 3 other tools.
+If you want a more focused script, you can add additional arguments to `script()`.
+Each additional argument is the ID of an _issue_.
+There is a Testilo issue classification that classifies about a thousand rules of the 10 Testaro tools into about 300 issues.
+The classification is found in a file whose name begins with `tic` in the `procs/score` directory.
+For example, one issue in the `tic40.js` file is `mainNot1`.
+Four rules are classified as belonging to that issue: rule `main_element_only_one` of the `aslint` tool and 3 more rules defined by 3 other tools.
+You can also create custom classifications and save them in a `score` subdirectory of the `FUNCTIONDIR` directory.

-If you want Testaro to test targets for only particular issues, you can use the `script` module to create a script.
-Jobs created from that script will make Testaro test for only the issues you specify to the `script` module.

-If you want Testaro to test targets for **all** the rules of all the available tools, you can use the `script` module to create a script that does not impose any issue restrictions.

 #### Invocation